sunsetsonwheels/CoroNumbers/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT license, excluding KaiAds SDK, which has its own license available [here](https://www.kaiostech.com/sdk-agreement/).